-This affects the global symbol library most of all, as well as global projects if they are used.
+This affects the General symbol library most of all, as well as global projects.

-Versioning of project backups
+7.2.1 Versioning of project backups

 Project backups can also be versioned.
 Versions are identified and sorted according to numbering and date/time of their creation.